tommyvdz/RunPowerWorkout/README.md

 * Enable/disable smaller decimal for the distance metric field
 * Choose power average duration (from 1 to 30s)
 * Power zone model to use when outside of a workout : Stryd, Jim Vance, Steve Palladino, 80/20, Van Dijk and Van Megen
+* Set up and alternative layout (for capability level 2 or 4)
+* Automatically switch every 5 seconds between two layouts (for capability level 2 or 4)

 ### Download